-For example, in the first researcher positionality statement I wrote many years ago, I realized that my high school leadership experiences like being student director of the school play and the editor of the literary magazine, led me to start thinking about the value and potential of 'making to learn.'
+For example, in the first researcher positionality statement I wrote many years ago when I was pursuing my doctorage, I realized that my high school leadership experiences like being student director of the school play and the editor of the literary magazine, led me to start thinking about the value and potential of 'making to learn.'
 I was always situated in learning experiences (outside of the traditional classroom) that taught me a great deal about how I learned best, and this continues to shape my worldview.
 Thus, in this memo, I might trace how these ideas came to inform my teaching praxis today.

-Annotated Bibliography and Think Piece | DUE NOVEMBER 26, 2023 11:59PM EST
+Annotated Bibliography and Think Piece